 Heart rhythm (via ECG or echocardiogram)

 Blood (to check for anemia or other conditions)

 If an underlying cause of dizziness is found, your child’s healthcare provider will discuss treatment with you.
 Otherwise, you can help your child by relieving his or her symptoms.
 If your child feels dizzy:

 Have your child sit down or lie down right away.
 If sitting, have your child place his or her head between the knees.
 This helps to direct blood back into the head.

 Lay him or her down on a flat surface.

 Raise your child’s feet above heart level using a pillow or other object.

 After your child wakes up, give him or her a drink such as orange juice to increase hydration and raise blood sugar.

-If your child's symptoms do not resolve with these simple measures, call your child's healthcare provider.
-Sometimes children need to be treated with intravenous fluid.
+If your child's symptoms don't resolve with these simple measures, call your child's healthcare provider.
+Sometimes children need to be treated with intravenous (IV) fluid.

 Since dehydration can lead to dizziness or fainting, you may be told to increase the amount of water your child drinks.
 You may also be told to increase your child’s salt intake for a certain amount of time.
 Salt helps the body to hold water.
 This may mean giving your child a small bag of potato chips or pretzels as directed by the healthcare provider.
 Sports drinks may also be suggested to help keep your child’s salt and fluid levels up.
 Very rarely, children with recurrent fainting episodes are treated with medicine if the episodes become too frequent or bothersome.